giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

     * Recall
     * Fmeasure
     * Gmean

-<br />These statistics are then analyzed to show how the optimization methods respond to changes in the specified parameters.
+These statistics are then analyzed to show how the optimization methods respond to changes in the specified parameters.

 <br />Before showing the results of the analysis, I want to stress 2 consideration about how these tests were carried out, in order to better understand the results presented in the graphs below: